cheat-sheets/data-science-cheat-sheet/README.md

 - fix it if it contributes a significant portion to error;
 - fix it across train, dev, test datasets universally.
 Otherwise it may introduce bias to the dataset.

-It's important to make your dev and test datasets be as close to real-world data, even if it results in train and dev/test datasets be drawn from different distributions.
+It's important to make your dev and test datasets as close to real-world data, even if it results in train and dev/test datasets be drawn from different distributions.
 This way you optimise to the right target.
 In this case to perform bias/variance analysis introduce train-dev dataset, to measure the variance contribution to error.